-36. Related party transactions
+35. Related party transactions

-As at 31 October 2015, the Group was ultimately owned by Saviour Borg, Peter Borg and Karen Bugeja.
-All companies which are ultimately controlled by these individuals but which are not within the Group of companies of which Borchild Limited is the parent, are considered by the directors to be related parties
+As at 31 October 2016, the Group was ultimately owned Peter Borg and Karen Bugeja.
+All companies which are ultimately controlled by these individuals but which are not within the Group of companies of which Borchild Limited is the parent, are considered by the directors to be related parties.

-Year-end balances with related parties are disclosed in Notes 11, 13, 21 and 22 to these financial statements.
-These amounts are unsecured, interest free and repayable on demand.
+Year-end balances with related parties are disclosed in Notes 10, 12, 20 and 21 to these financial statements.
+These amounts are unsecured, interest free and repayable on demand

-Key management personnel compensation, consisting of directors' remuneration, is disclosed in Note 26 to these financial statements
+Key management personnel compensation, consisting of directors' remuneration, is disclosed in Note 25 to these financial statements.

-37. Statutory information
+36. Statutory information